Get $300 off all mattresses

 Definition: All-latex mattresses can be constructed of synthetic latex, natural latex, or a blend of the two.
 There are two main types of natural latex: Dunlop latex and Talalay latex.
 The different processes used to craft these types of latex lead to differences in their feel and performance.
-Dunlop is usually denser and more durable, while Talalay is usually bouncier and more breathable.
+Dunlop is usually denser and more durable, while Talalay tends to be bouncier and more breathable.

 Highlight: Contouring Without Sinkage.
-Latex traditionally contours enough to relieve pressure points.
-However, rather than compressing exclusively under the weight of the sleeper, the compression is spread out over a wider surface area, which may make the sleeper feel like they are floating on top of the mattress rather than sinking into the mattress.
+Latex contours gently to relieve pressure points.
+Rather than compressing exclusively under your weight, the compression is spread out over a wider surface area, which may make you feel like you’re are floating on top of the mattress rather than sinking into the mattress.

 Definition: Airbeds contain air chambers that can be filled or emptied to adjust the firmness of the bed.
 Modern airbeds often include remotes or apps to adjust the bed easily, while others may use a hand crank.
 Materials vary between models, but they may include thin comfort layers of memory foam, polyfoam, latex, cotton, and/or polyester.
 The support cores frequently use PVC, rubber, and/or polyurethane.